Public libraries briefing and FAQs to promote health information and support

 Introduction

 This briefing is for heads of library services in local government and public library staff.
-It aims to explain the purpose of this new initiative between the NHS and libraries and answer all the key questions that you may have about taking part.
+It aims to explain the purpose of this initiative between the NHS and libraries and answer key questions that you may have about taking part.
 It is set out in the format of questions and answers, a list of these is below the background section.

 If you have any further questions about the partnership activity, please contact the Knowledge for Healthcare email for the national NHS Knowledge and Library Services team england.kfh@nhs.net